nicokuijpers/QuantumSim/README.md

 [QNEX: An intuitive platform for visulizing and analyzing quantum noise in quantum circuits](https://github.com/Typiqally/qnex/blob/main/paper.pdf)

 GitHub repository: https://github.com/Typiqally/qnex

-## Getting started
-The main purpose of this simulator is to explain the connection between quantum information theory and its implementation in Python code.
-Intermediate quantum states are visualised to get insight in the effect of quantum operations on the state of a quantum circuit.
-A number of Jupyter notebooks with common quantum algorithms is provided.
-In addition, the concept of incoherence and quantum noise is introduced and visualised with animations using Bloch spheres.

 Contents of this repository: